vawasxre/hello-world/README.md

 # hello-world

 Hello,
-just beginning my work on Github - aspiring software engineer.
+just beginning my work on Github - software engineer.
 All the projects i undertake will be posted here.